What Drove Me to Finally Write a Map Method

 I try to add category methods sparingly, on the principle that creating my own personal dialect of Cocoa is a bad idea.
 (That’s not to say I never do.
 Here are some.)

-Much of the time I can get by without a map method by using either valueForKeyPath:
+Much of the time I can get by without a map method by using either valueForKeyPath: or filteredArrayUsingPredicate:.

 But today I ran across one that required both methods.

 I have an array of notes (for Vesper’s timeline).
-Each note has a thumbnailID
+Each note has a thumbnailID property — which is nil when there’s no thumbnail.

 I wanted an array of non-nil thumbnailIDs.

-I could get all the thumbnailIDs, including nils, which turn into NSNulls, with valueForKeyPath:
+I could get all the thumbnailIDs, including nils, which turn into NSNulls, with valueForKeyPath:.

 NSArray *thumbnailIDs = [notes valueForKeyPath:VSThumbnailIDKey];